Growing Beyond Earth: Maker Contest

 - May 8, 2020 - Final 3 winners of Phase II are announced

 Fairchild will host scheduled webinars for teams interested in learning more about the current edible-plant growth system aboard the ISS and further details about the contest.
 Fairchild staff and NASA scientists will be available to answer questions during these webinars and to provide information and additional overview of the challenge's goals.
-The first two webinars will be hosted on July 10th and 24th of 2019, intended to prime entrants with all necessary knowledge for the contest.
-A third webinar will be held on October 30th of 2019, intended as a check-in to address any final questions.

 To register for emailed updates please fill out this form